How Does It All Work?

 How safe is my investment?

-Before we invest in a mortgage Northern Alliance conducts a full underwriting analysis which considers the borrower's ability to repay, the type and location of the property and many other factors to increase the probability of a safe investment.
+Before we invest in a mortgage, our lending arm, Shelter Lending, conducts a full underwriting analysis which considers the borrower's ability to repay, the type and location of the property and many other factors to increase the probability of a safe investment.

 All loans are backed by real property so if a borrower does not make payments, Northern Alliance has the right to foreclose, take ownership, sell the property and regain the principal and unpaid interest.
 We do not invest in real estate development projects as they tend to be higher risk.